kean/articles/2019-09-09-regex-grammar.markdown

 > [**Chomsky Hierarchy**](https://en.wikipedia.org/wiki/Chomsky_hierarchy) *(Additional Reading)*
 >
 > In the 1950s, Noan Chomsky created a hierarchy of grammars.
 There are four categories of formal grammars in the *Chomsky Hierarchy*, spanning from Type 0, the most general, to Type 3, the most restrictive.
-Each layer is different in terms of the restriction applied to the production rules, the class of language it generates, the type of automation that recognizes it.
+Each layer is different in terms of the restriction applied to the production rules, the class of language it generates, the type of automaton that recognizes it.
 >
 > Most programming languages are defined using Type 2 grammars, or [Context-Free Grammars](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG).
 In context-free grammars, all production rules must have only one (non-terminal) symbol on the left-hand side.
 It essentially means that regardless in which context the non-terminal symbol appears, it should be also interpreted the same way.
 Context-free grammars can be recognized using [pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton).
 >
-> Another important type is Type 3 which describes [Regular Languages](https://en.wikipedia.org/wiki/Regular_grammar) which can be recognized using [Finite State Automation](https://en.wikipedia.org/wiki/Finite-state_machine).
+> Another important type is Type 3 which describes [Regular Languages](https://en.wikipedia.org/wiki/Regular_grammar) which can be recognized using [Finite State Automaton](https://en.wikipedia.org/wiki/Finite-state_machine).
 Sounds familiar?

 Now that we know what formal grammars are, let's take a closer look at the notations that are used to describe them.